-In order to ensure correct functioning of the spacecraft's star trackers (see Figure 3), co-aligned with the instruments' pointing axis, the spacecraft has to point at least 15° away from the Earth and 10° away from the Moon limb during standard observations.
+In order to ensure correct functioning of the spacecraft's star trackers (see Figure 2), co-aligned with the instruments' pointing axis, the spacecraft has to point at least 15° away from the Earth and 10° away from the Moon limb during standard observations.
 TVP uses these constraints.

 Note that observations of the Earth have been performed in AO-3, but such observations require elaborate non-standard mission planning and execution, and hence cannot be performed as part of the routine operations which are the framework for the AO.
-It is planned, to schedule a new set of observations during 2012-2014 (AO-10 til AO-11), see Section 1.5 for details.
+New observations have been performed in 2012 (AO-9) and it is planned, to schedule more observations during 2013-2014 (AO-11 til AO-12), see Section 1.5 for details.